Bleeding-Action-Man/WeaponStatConfig/README.md

 ## Weapons Default Stats

 - If you set `Debug` to true, a full list of every single KillingFloor weapon will be generated for you in the log.
-  - This WILL have erros and bugs, because i'm kinda too lazy to edit this for try/catch handling
+  - This WILL have erros and bugs, because I'm kinda too lazy to edit this for try/catch handling

 Find it here [Steam WorkShop](https://steamcommunity.com/id/Vel-San/myworkshopfiles/)